isaaclo123/ASCIIformer/README.md

 CONTROLS:
 wasd to move
 type in quit to quit

+CHANGES: The game now features a movement method which is more modular.
+Some experimental (and non-functional) code for a bot or enemy is also added in the badcode folder.
+There are more levels, now with a tutorial stage.

 PHYSICS:
 At one jump, the character will go up one unit on the array.
 At 2 jumps, the character will fall down with any